-Taking sexual advantage of another for the Respondent's advantage or benefit, or for the benefit or advantage of anyone other than the Complainant, and that behavior does not otherwise constitute other forms of sexual misconduct or harassment described in this policy.
-Examples of sexual exploitation include creating images (including video or still photography) of another person of a sexual nature via web-cam, camera, Internet exposure, etc., without knowledge and consent of all persons; knowingly exposing a person who has not consented to the risk to HIV or any other Sexually Transmitted Disease (STD); inducing incapacitation for the purpose of making the other person vulnerable to sexual assault; and, voyeurism.
+Taking sexual advantage of another for the Respondent's advantage or benefit, or for the benefit or advantage of anyone other than the Reporting Party.
+Examples of sexual exploitation include creating images (including video or still photography) of another person of a sexual nature via web-cam, camera, Internet exposure, etc., without knowledge and consent of all persons; knowingly exposing a person who has not consented to the risk to Human Immunodeficiency Virus (HIV) or any other Sexually Transmitted Diseases (STD); inducing incapacitation for the purpose of making the other person vulnerable to sexual assault; and voyeurism.